WS-UB/WLMap/README.md

 # WLMap

+## Description
-This is a navigational android app used to naviagate inside buildings to find classrooms, stairs, elevators, and bathrooms.
+This is a navigational android app used to navigate inside buildings to find classrooms, stairs, elevators, and bathrooms.

-User Guide: Contains necessary details and information about the project and tools required to install.
+## Features
+This app can provide accurate mapping of Davis Hall, real-time location tracking, and navigational directions to any point within Davis Hall.

+## Tools
+Kotlin and Android Studio are used to create the application on the Android platform, more specifically, a Google Pixel 7A.

+## Directory Files and Locations
 The directory, app/src/main, contains the following files:

 1. assets